NonStopBle/Reaccept/README.md

 # Reaccept
-Auto accept compettive when you afk in csgo
+Auto accept competitive when you afk in csgo